Issuing New Shares in a UK Limited Company: The Founder's No-Nonsense Guide

 We see the same mistakes every month at Filing HQ.
 Here are the ones that hurt the most:

-1. Forgetting pre-emption rights.
-If you allot shares to a new investor without first offering them to existing shareholders (or disapplying their pre-emption rights), the allotment is voidable.
-An unhappy existing shareholder can challenge the entire round.
+- Forgetting pre-emption rights.
+If you allot shares to a new investor without first offering them to existing shareholders (or disapplying their pre-emption rights by special resolution), the allotment is voidable.
+An unhappy existing shareholder can challenge the entire round in court.

-3. Issuing shares below nominal value.
-This is flat-out illegal under the Companies Act.
+- Issuing shares below nominal value.
+This is prohibited under the Companies Act.
 If your shares have a nominal value of £1, you cannot issue them for £0.50.
 The subscriber must pay at least the nominal value.
-If you need a lower price, you first need to reduce the nominal value — which is a separate legal process entirely.
+If you need a lower price point, you need to subdivide the shares first (e.g. split each £1 share into 100 shares of £0.01) — which is a separate legal process.

 The identity verification angle

 Since November 2025, new directors and PSCs must verify their identity with Companies House — either through GOV.UK One Login or via an Authorised Corporate Service Provider (ACSP).
-If your share issue creates a new PSC (anyone holding 25% or more of shares or voting rights), that person needs to complete identity verification before you can file certain changes.
+If your share issue creates a new PSC (anyone holding more than 25% of shares or voting rights), that person needs to complete identity verification before certain filings can be made.

 How Filing HQ makes share issues painless

-1. Tell us the details.
+- Tell us the details.
 How many shares, what class, what price, and who is receiving them.
-We will check your existing share structure and articles to flag any issues before we start.
+We check your existing share structure and articles to flag any issues before we start.

 No chasing, no guesswork, no midnight Googling.
 Just shares issued properly, with a paper trail that will survive any due diligence process.